Advent 2024

 For instance, enjoy the beautiful scenery as you cycle along the North Sea coastline, starting at the Wadden Sea with its tidal flats all the way to the cliffs of the Baltic Coast.
 Or, pedal alongside the famous Kiel Canal, and, if you’ve timed your visit right, arrive just in time for Kieler Woche where, along with millions of other people, you’ll get to witness the world’s largest sailing event.
 Not only that, but you’ll also get to enjoy the festive music as you indulge in both local and foreign cuisine.

-As you travel throughout this region, you’ll enjoy the hearty dishes that abound thanks to the bountiful harvest from land and sea.
+As you travel throughout Schleswig-Holstein, you’ll enjoy the hearty dishes that abound thanks to the bountiful harvest from land and sea.
 Whether you find yourself in a cozy Gasthaus or gourmet restaurant, you’ll look forward to re-creating the wonderful meals in your own kitchen to share with family and friends.

 GERMAN FOOD GUIDE Recipes from Schleswig-Holstein: